News media circulation terms and definitions

 C 101.1

-Paid Individual Subscriptions Newspaper subscriptions where the consumer has paid at least one penny net of considerations.
-AAM Reports & Media Intelligence Center
+Paid Individual Subscriptions Newspaper subscriptions where the consumer has paid at least one cent net of considerations.

 C 1.1